graalvm/workshops/native-image/non-fungible-verses/README.md

 The application is built using Spring Boot.
 It procedurally generates "poems", and stores them as JSON documents in the autonomous JSON database (AJD).
 Each generated poem is publicly accessible via a unique URL.

-For a full Web3 experince you can let people pay for the privilege of recording a transaction on a blockchain that includes the URL of a "poem", thereby "owning" the "digital collectible" non - fungible verse (NFV).
+For a full Web3 experince you can let people pay for the privilege of recording a transaction on a blockchain that includes the URL of a "poem", thereby "owning" the "digital collectible" non-fungible verse (NFV).

 Implementation of a full blown "Web3" solution with blockchain is beyond the scope of this lab.